 - Soybean meal

 - dolomite added at rate of approx. 1 tablespoon per goat

 - copper sulphate (very carefully added as too much can be lethal but it is an important additive if your in Copper deficient areas)

 - cod liver oil

-Goats need more than just grass to stay in really good condition most of the time if your pasture quality isn't tip top.
+Goats often need more than just grass to stay in really good condition if your pasture quality isn't tip top and its not peak season.
 Although here in Spring and Summer time we rarely have to provide additional feed outside their normal paddock grazing.

 They require dry scratchy fodder to stimulate their rumen (stomach) and have very specific mineral requirements to stay in the best of health.
 In the wild they browse and mainly consume trees/shrubs/bark etc as they have a higher mineral concentration than grasses.
 Their roots go down much deeper in the soil to bring the plants the nutrition they need and in turn the goats will pick and choose what they also require.
 We provide our stock with a variety of different lick blocks and loose minerals.